 Mexico is a country with a constantly growing economy.
-After a slight decrease in annual GDP between 2014 and 2016, it has grown at an annual rate of between 2 and 3% each year from since.
+After a slight decrease in annual GDP between 2014 and 2016, it has grown at an annual rate of between 2 and 3% each year since.
+Additionally, there are many booming sectors in Mexico.
 This productive country has the second-largest economy in Latin America.

 The Mexican economy has certain strengths to claim: first, their proximity with the United States makes them privileged trade partners, especially in uncertain times of global trade conflicts.
 The country can rely on strong trade agreements, including the new USMCA agreement with the USA and Canada, but also OECD, the G20, and Pacific Alliance.

-We explore 5 growing sectors that currently pose significant commercial opportunities in the Mexico market.
+We explore 5 booming sectors in Mexico that currently pose significant commercial opportunities.
 Consider your investment options for entering the market and start your business in these lucrative areas.